 This growth strategy is based on selling more of your current product to an adjacent market.
 Offering your product or service to customers in another city or state are key examples.
 Franchising is a recognized tool for market development.

-This growth strategy involves pursuing customers in a different way, such as, selling your products on-line.
+This growth strategy involves pursuing customers in a different way, such as selling your products online.
 When Apple added its retail division, it adopted an alternative channel strategy.

 Growth is also achieved by developing new products to sell to your existing and potential customers.
 Nike mastered product development with products like its Air Jordan basketball shoes.

-Sometimes, market conditions dictate that you must create new products for new customers, as Polaris, the recreational vehicle manufacturer found out.
+Sometimes, market conditions dictate that you must create new products for new customers, as Polaris, the recreational vehicle manufacturer discovered.
 For years, the company produced only snowmobiles.
 Then, after several mild winters, the company was in dire straits.
 Fortunately, it developed a wildly successful series of four-wheel all-terrain vehicles, opening up an entirely new market.

 These acquisition strategies can run parallel to intensive growth strategies or as a sole focus of business expansion.
 There are three key forms of acquisitions:

 A backward integrative growth strategy involves buying a supplier in order to better control your supply chain.
-This strategy could help you to develop new products faster and potentially, at a lower cost.
+This strategy can help you to develop new products faster and potentially, at a lower cost.
 Fastenal, a company that sells nuts and bolts, made the decision to acquire several tool and die makers as a way to introduce custom-part manufacturing capabilities to its clients.

 Numerous advantages are garnered through business expansion: